Particular/docs.particular.net/samples/servicecontrol/adapter-mixed-transports/sample.md

 ---

 This sample shows how to configure ServiceControl to monitor endpoints and retry messages when using mixed transports.
-The main transport for the solution is MSMQ and this is the transport used by the ServiceControl.
+The main transport for the solution is MSMQ and this is the transport used by ServiceControl.
 Some endpoints, however, use SQL Server transport.

 ## Prerequisites

  1. [Install ServiceControl](/servicecontrol/installation.md).
- 2. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using MSMQ transport:
+ 2. Using [ServiceControl Management tool](/servicecontrol/license.md#servicecontrol-management-app), set up ServiceControl to monitor endpoints using MSMQ transport:

    * Add a new ServiceControl instance:
    * Use default `Particular.ServiceControl` as the instance name (ensure there is no other instance of SC running with the same name).